On Using Admissible Bounds for Learning Forward Search Heuristics: Utilizing Bounds for Learning

 \section{Utilizing Bounds for Learning}

 In the previous section, we provided some statistical background on heuristic learning.
-We now leverage this background to analyze many of the decisions taken in the existing literature, sometimes unknowingly.
-Among the different aspects of heuristic learning, we put particular focus on the best way of utilizing the information provided by admissible heuristics during training.
+We now leverage this background to analyze many of the decisions taken in the existing literature, sometimes unknowingly, putting particular focus on how admissible heuristics are used during training.
+Based on this analysis, we argue that the proper way of utilizing the information provided by admissible heuristics is using them as the lower bound of a Truncated Gaussian distribution representing the learned heuristic.

-We previously explained that the heuristic to be learned is modeled as a probability distribution (e.g., a Gaussian), instead of a single value.
-The reason behind this is that the ML model is unsure about the true heuristic value $h^*$ associated with a state $s$.
-When it predicts $\mu$, it believes not only that $\mu$ is the most likely value for $h^*$ but also that other values are still possible.
+We previously explained that the heuristic to be learned is modeled as a probability distribution (e.g., a Gaussian), instead of a single value: The ML model is unsure about the true heuristic value $h^*$ associated with a state $s$.
+When it predicts $\mu$, it believes not only that $\mu$ is the most likely value (the \emph{mode}) for $h^*$, but also that other values are still possible.
 The uncertainty of this prediction is given by $\sigma$: The larger this parameter is, the more unsure the model is about its prediction.
-The commonly used MSE loss is derived from the ad-hoc assumption that $\sigma$ is fixed, i.e., it does not depend on $s$.
-This would mean that the model is equally certain (or uncertain) about $h^*$ for every state $s$, which is not a realistic assumption in most scenarios.
-For example, it is generally more difficult to accurately predict $h^*$ for those states that are further from the goal.
-Therefore, the model should predict $\sigma$ in addition to $\mu$, i.e., it should output a distributional estimate of $h^*$ instead of a point estimate, which should improve the speed of convergence.
+The commonly used MSE loss is derived from the ad-hoc assumption that $\sigma$ is fixed, i.e., independent from $s$, which means that the model is equally certain (or uncertain) about $h^*$ for every state $s$.
+This is unrealistic in most scenarios: it is generally more difficult to accurately predict $h^*$ for states that are further from the goal, for which the uncertainty should be larger.
+Therefore, the model should predict $\sigma$ in addition to $\mu$, i.e., it should output a distributional estimate of $h^*$ instead of a point estimate.